Hanzel und Gretyl für immer

 Hanzel und Gretyl für immer ("Hanzel und Gretyl forever") is a remix album by American industrial metal band Hanzel und Gretyl and a companion album to 2012's Born to Be Heiled.
 It was released via Metropolis Records on October 8, 2013.
+The album is a remix album of Born to Be Heiled.
+All of the remixes were done by KyzrWolf, a side project of Kaizer van Loopy.